 Since the global food system is vulnerable to major disruptions, it is of high priority to decrease these vulnerabilities.
 Myers et al. (2022) suggest a list of interventions that could decrease the vulnerability of agriculture to climate change.
 Some of these suggestions would also help here, like having more diverse crops to ensure flexibility with respect to climate conditions or strengthening international trade agreements to ensure that the flow of food is stable.
 This also ties in with the criticism of concentration in the food system by Clapp (2023).
-These concentrations on all levels of the food system increase the risks of collapse and need to be decreased.
+These concentrations on all levels of the food system increase the risks of collapse and need to be decreased, especially for the safety of people in net food importing countries (Yıldırım and Önen, 2024).